mxro/maxrohde-web/content/posts/2023/2023-03-15-defining-a-personal-purpose-a-practical-guide/index.md

 Note that it is easy to mistake behaviours for aspirations and vice averse.
 Aspirations should describe future states we want to achieve.
 Behaviours are concrete ways of doing things we can directly employ in our every day life.

-After having defined an initial set of answers for each of these questions, it is important to look at them as a whole and to ensure that the answers are coherent: our answers should not contradict but ideally completed each other.
+After having defined an initial set of answers for each of these questions, it is important to look at them as a whole and to ensure that the answers are coherent: our answers should not contradict but ideally complement each other.
 For instance, we should not seek to adopt a behaviour that is not in line with our values.
 Instead, our values should inform our behaviours and aspirations.

 See some examples below of answers to the questions that align with each other: